Activeyixiao/Relation-vector/README.md

 # 1.

-Getting words pairs from conceptnet and count the time of its occurrence in the text corpus and then return the frequency of the words pairs.
+Getting words pairs from conceptnet and count the time of its occurrence in the text corpus and then return the frequency of the words pairs in corpus.

 python3 preprocess_wp/wp_from_corpus.py -c corpus/corpus.txt -b build_folder -win 10 -sw language_tool/english_stopwords.txt -kg KG/en_words_pair.csv

 # 2.

-After select the words pairs with high frequency,the contexts of the words pairs are extracted in the text corpus.
+After selecting the words pairs with high frequency,the contexts of the words pairs are extracted from the text corpus.

 python3 preprocess_wp/wp_get_context.py -p build_folder/wp_freq_count.txt -b build_folder -mw 5 -sw 5

 # 3.

-convert context into concatenation of word embeddings
+After converting context into concatenation of word embeddings, each word pair is represented by its 1800 dimensional context vector.

 python3 preprocess_wp/vectorize.py -wv word_embedding/GoogleNews-vectors-negative300.bin -p build_folder/wp_freq_count.txt -b build_folder

 # 4.

 Encoding the words pairs in conceptnet as the 38 dimensional one-hot-representation which stipulate the occurance or absence of each relation type.
+Then concatenate this 38d one-hot vector with 1800d context vector

 python3 preprocess_wp/vectors_concatenation.py -r build_folder/relation_vector_pretrained.vec -kg KG/en_words_pair.csv -b build_folder

 # 5.

-splitting the words_pair into train set and test sets based on knowledge graph partition
+splitting the words_pair into train set and test sets based on knowledge graph partition (to avoid overlap of word in train and test sets)

 python3 preprocess_wp/data_separation.py -r build_folder/relation_vectors_1838d.vec -b experiment_data